Melody West - Chief Executive Officer

 She received a Hospital Accounting Certificate from Indiana University, Bloomington, Indiana.
 She has completed NWRPCA’s CFO Skills series.

 Tanya has been employed by SCHC since August 2011.
-She started in a part-time position as administrative support and has worked across departments to where she now works in Operations with a managing role in Compliance.
-Tanya has an accounting background and has worked in this field since 1989, while completing a Bookkeeping Diploma in Johannesburg, South Africa and an Accounting Technician Program in Aylesbury, England.
+She started in an administrative support position and has worked across departments to where she now works in Operations with a managing role in Compliance.
+Tanya has an accounting background and has worked in this field since 1989, while completing a Bookkeeping Diploma in Johannesburg, South Africa, and an Accounting Technician Program in Aylesbury, England.

-Interested in the Medical field, Tanya certified as a Pharmacy Technician in 2013 and went on to complete an AAPC program in 2017 that designates her as a Certified Professional Compliance Officer.
+Interested in the Medical field, Tanya completed a UAA program and certified as a licensed Pharmacy Technician in 2013.
+She went on to complete an AAPC program in 2017 that designates her as a Certified Professional Compliance Officer.

 Tanya visited Talkeetna in 2001 and finally settled in early 2003.
-Tanya loves the area and community and has participated as a volunteer for both KTNA and the Food Bank of Alaska over the years previous to employment with SCHC.
-Tanya enjoys her horses and dogs and can often be found floating on anything inflatable in the water, as well as swimming, daily walking and longer hikes as time allows.
+Tanya loves the area and community and has participated as a volunteer for both KTNA and the Food Bank of Alaska over the years.